 Until this point, greyhound racing club were run on a proprietary basis, (as in, for a profit by private interests).
 This changed in 1955 when the state government passed legislation prohibiting proprietary racing.

 The government issued two licenses for the promotion of non-proprietary racing in metropolitan Melbourne.
-The National Coursing Association of Australia organised the formation and registration of a company, the National Coursing Association to manage of the licenses, while the Greyhound Owners, Trainers and Breeders Association managed the other.
+The National Coursing Association of Australia organised the formation and registration of a company, the National Coursing Association to manage one of the licenses, while the Greyhound Owners, Trainers and Breeders Association managed the other.

 Confusion between the names of the National Coursing Association of Victoria and the National Coursing Association saw the later change its name to the Sandown Greyhound Racing Company, and later, the Sandown Greyhound Racing Club.